The Same-Day Funding Cutoff Nobody Tells You About

 The ceiling is roughly 3–5 NSF incidents per month on average.
 Ten or more negative balance days in a single month is typically disqualifying at most funders.
 One or two isolated NSFs in an otherwise healthy file may be overlooked.

-The specific pattern that underwriters flag: NSFs clustered around existing MCA payment dates.
-That clustering tells the underwriter that the existing daily debits are already straining the account — and that adding another daily debit is a default risk, not a credit decision.
+The specific pattern that underwriters flag is NSFs clustered around existing MCA payment dates.
+That clustering tells the underwriter that the existing daily debits are already straining the account and that adding another daily debit is a default risk, not a credit decision.
 If your statements show this pattern, be upfront about it with your broker rather than hoping it goes unnoticed.

 Ownership name mismatch